dknoester/ealib/INSTALL.md

 Put this:
     export BOOST_BUILD_PATH=/mnt/home/dk/share/boost-build

+and this:
+    export PATH=$PATH:/mnt/home/dk/bin

-... in your ~/.bashrc file (or other shell startup script if you prefer).
+... in your ~/.bashrc (or other shells startup script).
 That should do it.

 ========